yuichiiino1/WormTracer/WormTracer18_5/README.md

 (preparation)
 Make input images in a folder
-Make a parameter file xxxx.yaml according to your preferred options, or use the sample file, config.yaml, as is.
+Make a parameter file xxxx.yaml according to your preferred options, or use the sample file, config.yaml, in the WormTracer folder on this site, as is.

 (execution in case of python interactive mode)
 Enter following commands: